Answering 24/7 276-623-0808

 • Medical records demonstrating progressive respiratory failure or fibrosis.

-As experienced black lung attorneys, we can coordinate these records and work with pulmonologists and other experts in seeking to establish a causal link.
+As experienced workers’ compensation lawyers for coal miners, we can coordinate these records and work with pulmonologists and other experts in seeking to establish a causal link.

 Compensation for Black Lung Disease or CWP may include:

-• Lump sum settlements Coverage for past and future medical care, including oxygen therapy, pulmonary rehab, medication, and lung transplant surgery.
+• Lump sum settlements, like coverage for past and future medical care, including oxygen therapy, pulmonary rehab, medication, and lung transplant surgery.

 • Survivor benefits for a miner’s spouse or dependents.

-The amount can vary widely based on the severity of illness, work history, and whether the employer is self-insured or covered under a workers’ compensation insurance .
-As dedicated Black Lung Lawyers, we can provide an estimate of the compensation to which you may be entitled.
+The settlement amount can vary widely based on the severity of illness, work history, and whether the employer is self-insured or covered under a workers’ compensation insurance .
+As dedicated personal injury lawyers, we can provide an estimate of the compensation to which you may be entitled.

 Factors contributing to the resurgence include: